Limited Resources: Circumstances Fall Short¶

 What three tenses of deliverance does Paul highlight (v.10), and what does this convey about God's action?

-• He has delivered us (past), He will deliver us (present certainty), and He will yet again deliver us (future hope).
-This shows God's consistent faithfulness across time.
+- He has delivered us (past), He will deliver us (present certainty), and He will yet again deliver us (future hope).
+God is consistently faithful across time.

-How does understanding God's consistent track record of deliverance impact our hope when facing current overwhelming circumstances?
+How does understanding God's consistent track record impact our hope when facing overwhelming circumstances?

 When you are burdened beyond your ability, do you tend to despair of God's goodness, or do you despair of your own self-reliance?